Skip To Main Content

 Chapel

-Our Wednesday Chapel sessions are led by Jess Speropulos, Director of Youth Ministry at The Church of St. Michael and St. George and a current parent at TSMSOC.
-This year, Jess is utilizing the architecture and stained glass windows of St. George’s Chapel to introduce students to the biblical stories and figures depicted there.
-These sessions include play, questions, prayer, and practical applications for life within our community.
+On Wednesdays, chapel is led by Jess Speropulos, Director of Youth Ministry at The Church of St. Michael and St. George and a current St. Michael’s parent.
+This year, Jess is guiding students through the “Fruits of the Spirit” from Paul’s Letter to the Galatians.
+These sessions invite play, questions, prayer, and practical applications for life together as a community.

-Our Friday chapel times are facilitated by Dr. Human, our Head of School, and include a school-wide read aloud, announcements, and our birthday "thought-gift" tradition.
-Students are encouraged to think about our community and all the ways we can help each other make it better.
+On Fridays, chapel is facilitated by Dr. Human, our Head of School.
+These gatherings include a school-wide read-aloud, community announcements, and our beloved birthday “thought-gift” tradition.
+Students are encouraged to reflect on the many ways we can care for one another and strengthen our community.

 God to enfold us,